by Michelle Sala

 2 tablespoon tomato paste

-Splash of dry white wine
+Splash of dry white wine or dry vermouth (optional)

 1 cup of chicken or vegetable stock (or one scoop Pure Bone Broth Protein Powder and 1 cup hot water)